Exceptionally Slow, Long Range, and Non-Gaussian Critical Fluctuations Dominate the Charge Density Wave Transition

-\underline{{\em Discussion}}.---The results presented in Fig. \ref{fig:noise} and Fig. \ref{fig:Sigma2} are summarized in Fig. \ref{Fig:Model}(a).
-Here the growth in the autocorrelation relaxation time $\tau$, the variance of the fluctuations $\frac{\langle\delta{R^{2}} \rangle}{\langle R^{2}\rangle}$, and the second variance $\sigma^{(2)}$ are plotted together as a function of the reduced temperature $\epsilon=(T-T_{CDW})/T_{CDW}$ to emphasize the consonance of these fundamental quantities.
-We find three distinct fluctuation regimes: (I) uncorrelated Gaussian fluctuations in the high-temperature normal state, (II) a strongly correlated fluctuation regime (critical regime) around the CDW transition, and (III) suppressed resistance fluctuations in the long-range ordered CDW condensate at lower temperatures.
-Fig. \ref{Fig:Model}(a) illustrates that the critical regime extends over a broad temperature window \cite{monien2001exact}, $\epsilon\approx [-0.1, +0.1]$.
-This agrees rather well with the theoretical estimate of $\Delta T_{GL} \approx 52$ K.
+The normalized power spectral density (PSD) of these representative resistance fluctuations between $f_{min} = 10^{-3}$ Hz to $f_{max} = 1$ Hz, is shown in Fig. \ref{Fig:Noise}(b).
+PSD exhibits the typical $1/f^{\alpha}$ behavior \cite{ghosh2004set}.
+The noise exponent ($\alpha$), relative variance $\bigl(\frac{\langle\delta{R^{2}} \rangle}{\langle R^{2}\rangle}= \int_{f_{min}}^{f_{max}} \frac{S_{R}(f)}{R^{2}}df\bigr)$ and relaxation time ($\tau$), plotted w.r.t. common temperature axis in Fig. \ref{Fig:Noise}(c)-(e).
+The fluctuations reveal three distinct regimes: (I) uncorrelated Gaussian fluctuations in the high-temperature normal state, (II) a strongly correlated fluctuation regime (critical regime) around the CDW transition, and (III) suppressed resistance fluctuations in the long-range ordered CDW state at lower temperatures.
+The noise observed in regions I (normal state) and III (CDW ordered state) exhibits a moderate magnitude and nearly Gaussian $1/f^{1.00 \pm 0.05}$ type spectrum as shown in Fig. \ref{Fig:Noise} (c).
+This is clearly the usual $1/f$ flicker noise \cite{kogan_noise,Weissman1988Noise} and defines the {\em noise floor}.

-Let us note that the noise observed in regions I (normal state) and III (CDW ordered state) of Fig. \ref{Fig:Model}(a) exhibits a moderate magnitude and nearly Gaussian $1/f^{1.00 \pm 0.05}$ type spectrum as shown in Fig. \ref{fig:noise}(c) and Fig. \ref{fig:Sigma2}(b).
-This is clearly the well-known $1/f$ flicker noise of non-thermodynamic origin \cite{kogan_noise,Weissman1988Noise} and defines the {\em noise floor}.
 We now focus on region II where the critical thermodynamic fluctuations emerge above the aforementioned noise floor and dominate the resistance noise $\delta R (t)$.
+The critical regime extends over a broad temperature window \cite{monien2001exact}, $\varepsilon = (T-T_{CDW})/T_{CDW} \approx [-0.1, +0.1]$ \textcolor{red}, which agrees rather well with a naive estimate based on Ginzburg criterion, $\Delta T_{GL} \approx 52$ K. The noise exponent $\alpha$ increases to $\alpha$~$\sim$~1.25 indicating a substantial shift in the spectral weight of fluctuations to lower frequencies in the vicinity of \textit{T$_{CDW}$}.
+The relative variance also grows by an order of magnitude around $T_{CDW}$ [Fig. \ref{Fig:Noise}(d)].
+The rapid growth in the variance (critical opalescence) around $T_{CDW}$ clearly indicates that these are critical fluctuations \cite{mullerPhysRevLett.114.216403}.
+The corresponding critical slowing down is directly observed in Fig. \ref{Fig:Noise}(d) where the relaxation time $\tau$ for the decay of the autocorrelation, C(t)=$\langle \delta$R(t$'$)$\cdot$$\delta$R(t$'$+t)$\rangle_{t'}$ is plotted as the function of temperature \cite{satyakiPhysRevLett.124.095703, supply}.